Individual Privacy Accounting via a Renyi Filter: R enyi privacy filter

-We let $\rho_t$ denote the RDP parameter of order $\alpha$ of $\A_t$, conditional on the past reports --- as per equation \eqref{eqn:generalrho}.
+We denote by $\rho_t$ the RDP parameter of order $\alpha$ of $\A_t$ conditional on the past reports, as in equation~\eqref{eqn:generalrho}.

-In words, every time an RDP filter with privacy budget $\Delta$ halts, we restart a new filter and augment the odometer by $\Delta$.
-Here, $\Delta>0$ is the discretization error of the odometer.
+In words, every time an RDP filter with privacy budget $\Delta$ halts, we restart a new filter and augment the tracker by $\Delta$.
+Here, $\Delta>0$ is the discretization error of the tracker.
 An important question here is how one should go about choosing $\Delta$.
-If $\Delta$ is large, then the odometer is very coarse and inaccurate.
-On the other end, if $\Delta$ is small, the filter might halt very often, and whenever a filter halts we effectively make the upper bound on the odometer a bit looser.
+If $\Delta$ is large, then the tracker is very coarse and inaccurate.
+On the other end, if $\Delta$ is small, the filters might halt often, and whenever a filter halts we effectively make the upper bound on the tracker a bit looser.
 Roughly speaking, if we restart at time $t$ we lose a factor of $\Delta - \sum_{j = \Trestart}^{t-1} \rho_j$, where $\Trestart$ is the last restart time before $t$.

-We now state the guarantees of our R\'enyi privacy odometer.
-For all $j\in\N$, let $T_j$ denote the $j$-th time a filter restarts in Algorithm \ref{alg:renyi-odometer}.
-More formally, we can define the sequence $\{T_j\}_j$ recursively as
+We state the guarantees of Algorithm \ref{alg:renyi-odometer}.
+For all $j\in\N$, let $T_j$ denote the step before the $j$-th time a filter restarts in Algorithm \ref{alg:renyi-odometer}.
+More formally, we can define the sequence $\{T_j\}_j$ recursively as\footnote{We think of the minimum of an empty set as $\infty$.}